-- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 7-22) (30 minutes) Refer to the talking points and notes that accompany each slide - Use Tool 1 Creating a Cash Flow Budget, and Tool 2 Adjusting Your Cash Flow as a means for students to work through their own income and expenses over time.
-(30 minutes) - Building a cash flow budget is important because it can help you make sure you have the resources on hand to cover the most important expenses.
+- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 7-22) (30 minutes) \Refer to the talking points and notes that accompany each slide - Use Tool 1 Creating a Cash Flow Budget, and Tool 2 Adjusting Your Cash Flow as a means for students to work through their own income and expenses over time.
+(60 minutes) - O Building a cash flow budget is important because it can help you make sure you have the resources on hand to cover the most important expenses.
 This is especially important if your income is irregular, seasonal, or one-time.
 A cash flow approach to managing your money involves paying attention to the timing of your sources and uses of cash and other financial resources.
-This is important because timing matters when you are making sure you have enough to cover your expenses. - After walking students through the YMYG Cash Flow Budget example, provide students the blank handout to take home and fill in.
+This is important because timing matters when you are making sure you have enough to cover your expenses. - After walking students through the YMYG Cash Flow Budget example, provide students the blank handout and the opportunity to fill in their personal financial information - Use Tool 3 Improving Cash Flow as a means for students to work through their own income and expenses over time.
+(20 minutes) - After creating a cash flow budget-using Tool 2: Adjusting Your Cash Flow, you may find that some weeks are not working out you are not able to pay your bills on time.
+You can make sure you have the cash or resources at the right time by avoiding large periodic payments.
+Instead, make smaller payments throughout the month or year; this strategy is called smoothing out cash flow.
+This checklist will provide students with helpful tips they could use to smooth their cash flow.